-The Boards of Nordnet AB (publ), Nordnet Bank AB, Nordnet Pensionsförsäkring AB and Nordnet Livsforsikring AS have, in accordance with established requirements, adopted a remuneration policy in order to establish a compensation system in each company that promotes fair and effective risk management and prevents an excessive risk taking.
+The Boards of Nordnet AB (publ), Nordnet Bank AB, Nordnet Pensionsförsäkring AB and Nordnet Livsforsikring AS have, in accordance with established requirements, adopted remuneration guidelines in order to establish a compensation system in each company that promotes fair and effective risk management and prevents an excessive risk taking.

 Remuneration issues are prepared by each company’s board or, if applicable, the remuneration committee and later approved by each company’s board of directors.
 Each company’s board analyses all the risks which the Company is or may be exposed to, including the risks associated with the current remuneration policy.
 Based on the analysis the respective board identifies which employees are deemed to be employees whose work has a significant impact the company’s risk profile or staff that could affect the company’s risk level.
 Latest admitted analysis can be found here: